 Our Distinctive Christian Nature

-We are a Church of England Primary school and pride ourselves on having high expectations and standards of attainment over a sustained period.
-This helps improve each child's life chances.
+We are a Church of England Primary school and pride ourselves on having high expectations, high standards of attainment over a sustained period and a curriculum that values children's character development.
+We believe this helps improve each child's life chances.

 Vision, Values and Ethos

 Stisted’s vision of ‘Following in the footsteps of Jesus’ is undoubtedly at the heart of school life.
 The core values of love, forgiveness and reflection areas enable an inspirational and vibrant environment where pupils can learn, grow and flourish.

 Lizzie McWhirter, Inspector for Anglican and Methodist Schools, July 2018

 We believe our role as a Church of England school is to provide a learning environment as close as how we would want the ideal world to be.
 This is a community rooted in a sense of belonging, love, forgiveness, respect and reconciliation.